Azure/Azure-Sentinel/Solutions/IronNet IronDefense/Playbooks/IronNet_UpdateSentinelIncidents/readme.md

 # IronNet_UpdateSentinelIncidents
 author: IronNet

-This playbook is used to keep IronDefense and Azure Sentinel in sync by triggering on any new IronDefense alert notifications that is added to a Sentinel incident and updating the incident's status and classification based on the IronDefense alert.
+This playbook is used to keep IronDefense and Microsoft Sentinel in sync by triggering on any new IronDefense alert notifications that is added to a Sentinel incident and updating the incident's status and classification based on the IronDefense alert.